Physiotherapy for Headaches — Real Relief, Lasting Results

 Trauma-RelatedRecognizing your headache pattern

 Physiotherapy is most effective when initiated early.
-Recognizing the warning signs and symptom patterns helps determine the right type of care — and when to seek help.
+Recognizing the warning signs helps determine the right care — and when to seek help.

 Persistent dull or throbbing pain

-Constant or recurring pressure that lasts hours to days — often a marker of tension-type or cervicogenic headache requiring assessment.
+Constant or recurring pressure lasting hours to days — a marker of tension-type or cervicogenic headache.

-Pain that begins in the neck and radiates forward
+Pain beginning in the neck and radiating forward

 A hallmark of cervicogenic headache — pain travels from the upper neck up and over the skull toward the eye or forehead.